precice/micro-manager/README.md

 pip3 install --user micro-manager
 ```

 If the dependencies are not installed, then `pip` will attempt to install them for you.
-If you encounter problems in this, see the [dependencies section](https://github.com/precice/micro-manager#required-dependencies) below.
+If you encounter problems in the direct installation, see the [dependencies section](https://github.com/precice/micro-manager#required-dependencies) below for links to installation procedures of all dependencies.

 ### Clone this repository and use pip3